joao-pedro-moreno/API-hand-duel/README.md

 - [x] Users should be able to create a new game session;
 - [ ] The system should display a list of games associated with the user;
 - [x] Users should be able to join game sessions created by other users;
-- [ ] It should support searching for games by game ID;
+- [ ] It should support searching for games by game code;
 - [ ] Users should be able to search for games by the game session owner's nickname;
 - [x] The system should display a list of all open game sessions;
-- [ ] It should support real-time communication between players during a game session;
+- [x] It should support real-time communication between players during a game session;
 - [ ] Users should be able to choose their move (rock, paper, or scissors) within a specified time limit.
-- [ ] The system should determine and display the winner of each game based on the moves made by both players;
+- [x] The system should determine and display the winner of each game based on the moves made by both players;
-- [ ] It should provide an option for users to rematch after completing a game;
 - [ ] Users should have the ability to view their game history, including past matches and outcomes

 ## Non-Functional Requirements

-- [ ] The system should handle multiple concurrent game sessions efficiently without significant delays;
+- [x] The system should handle multiple concurrent game sessions efficiently without significant delays;
 - [x] User passwords should be securely encrypted;
 - [x] Application data should be persisted in a PostgreSQL database;
 - [x] Users should be identified using JWT (JSON Web Tokens);